geopython/pycsw/docs/installation.rst

 .. note::

-  ``mod_wsgi`` supports only the version of python it was compiled with.
-If the target server already supports WSGI applications, pycsw will need to use the same python version.
+  ``mod_wsgi`` supports only the version of Python it was compiled with.
+If the target server already supports WSGI applications, pycsw will need to use the same Python version.
-  `WSGIDaemonProcess`_ provides a ``python-path`` directive that may allow a virtualenv created from the python version ``mod_wsgi`` uses.
+  `WSGIDaemonProcess`_ provides a ``python-path`` directive that may allow a virtualenv created from the Python version ``mod_wsgi`` uses.

 Below is an example of configuring with Apache: